Unpacking Security Scanners for GitHub Actions Workflows: Workflow Security Scanners under Study

-\textit{Production ready:} We eliminate educational tools that perform offensive simulation, designed to identify exploitable \ghas, misconfigurations or privilege escalation paths like \href{https://github.com/Adnanekhan/Gato-X}{Gato-X} and \href{https://github.com/AdnaneKhan/Cacheract}{Cacheract} serving more as a red team tool than a static analyzer.
+\textit{Production ready:} We eliminate offensive simulation tools like \href{https://github.com/AdnaneKhan/Cacheract}{Cacheract}, which is designed to identify exploitable \ghas misconfigurations, and \href{https://github.com/Adnanekhan/Gato-X}{Gato-X}, which targets privilege escalation paths.
+These tools serve as red-team instruments rather than static analyzers, mainly intended to teach how GitHub Actions workflows can be exploited in practice.

-\textit{Executable:} Finally, we execute the 11 remaining scanners on a seed set of 10 real \ghaworkflows from public open-source repositories, selected using the same criteria as our final dataset, to determine if they run correctly, and locally. \href{https://github.com/github/codeql}{CodeQL}'s ability to analyze \ghaworkflows (.github/workflows/*.yml) depends on a proprietary YAML extractor that is part of GitHub’s internal Advanced Security infrastructure and is not included in the open-source distribution. \href{https://github.com/step-security/secure-repo}{Secure‑Repo} is primarily designed as a cloud-based service rather than a standalone static analysis tool.
-We thus, exclude these 2 tools from our study and keep 9, state of the art, workflow security scanners.
+\textit{Operational validation:} Finally, we execute the 11 remaining scanners on a random sample of 10 real \ghaworkflows.
+At this stage, we determine whether the scanners can run to completion locally and reproducibly.
+We discard two scanners that cannot be run locally.: CodeQL, and \href{https://github.com/step-security/secure-repo}{Secure‑Repo} after this step.
+The CodeQL repository includes a set of rules to scan \ghaworkflows \footnote{\url{https://github.com/github/codeql/tree/main/actions}}.
+However, the execution of these rules in a local CLI, requires the CodeQL CLI/bundle, which includes the YAML extractor.
+Yet, this extractor is not open-source, and we cannot run the CodeQL rules for scanning \ghaworkflows as part of our experiments.
+Regarding the Secure-Repo, its execution consists in invoking a cloud-based service that receives the workflow and runs the rules on a remote server.
+However, in order to have reproducible experiments, it is important that the rules and the rule engine run on our local machine.
+Consequently, we discard Secure‑Repo.

-\autoref{tab:opensourcetools} provides the curated list of workflow security scanners that we use in this study.
-The table includes the name of the tool, the specific commit ID used for our experiments, the date of this commit (as recorded during the collection period from June 3 to June 11, 2025), the primary programming language of the implementation, and the source through which we found this tool.
+\autoref{tab:opensourcescanners} provides the curated list of workflow security scanners that we use in this study.
+The table includes the name of the scanner, the specific commit ID used for our experiments, the date of this commit (as recorded during the collection period from June 3 to June 11, 2025), the primary programming language of the implementation, and the source through which we found this scanner.
+We also document the exact command we use to run each scanner, as part of our reproducibility package \footnote{\url{https://github.com/sparkrew/github-actions-security/blob/main/tools_output/commands.md}}.